lstoffer/filter-bubbles-in-opinion-formation/code/README.md

 https://www.python.org/downloads/

     We recommend using version 3.8.
 During the installation, make sure to check the box "Add Python 3.8 to PATH" (otherwise you won't be    able to use python from the command line).

+Alternatively, download Anaconda here: https://www.anaconda.com/ With Anaconda, all necessary libraries are included and you can skip step 3.

 3. Install all required libraries:
 > * Open the command prompt